vlad9486/tau/README.md

 ## Build for Vision Five 2

-To build the OS image, build the builder:
+To build the OS image, build the builder from corresponding repository:

 ```
 cargo install --path tools --bin tau-builder
 ```

-Clone u-boot and OpenSBI git repositories into `riscv/target` directory and build them.
+Run this command to clone u-boot and OpenSBI git repositories into `riscv/target` directory and build them.

 ```
 tau-builder build-firmware